DamoM73/python-oop-with-deepest-dungeon/stage_2.md

 ## Create main loop

-Still working in the **main.py** file, we will now make the main loop.
+Still working in the ***main.py*** file, we will now make the main loop.

-Add the code highlighted below to have our first look at the main loop code
+Add the highlighted code below so you can see the main loop for the first time.

 ```{code-block} python
 :linenos: